jimmyjavier/AspNetCore.Docs.es-es/aspnetcore/mvc/views/working-with-forms.md

 ### <a name="submit-to-page-example"></a>Ejemplo de envío a la página

-El marcado siguiente envía el formulario a la página de Razor `About`:
+El marcado siguiente envía el formulario a la `About` Razor página:

 ```cshtml
 <form method="post">